deepset-ai/haystack-home/content/launch-week/haystack-3/_index.md

     published: true
     icon: release
     title: Haystack 3.0
-    tagline: The release is here.
-    description: Haystack 3.0 ships a wave of agentic capabilities.
-One framework to build with full control and flexibility.
-On your stack, on your terms.
+    tagline: Agent hooks, skills, and a lighter core.
+    description: Haystack 3.0 is the release where agents move to the center of the framework.
     features:
-      - "Pre-built agents"
+      - "Pre-configured agents with memory, tools, and skills out of the box"
-      - "More capable, adaptable Agent component"
+      - "Hooks, first-class skills, and dynamic tool selection for the Agent component"
-      - "Leaner, enterprise-grade framework"
+      - "Migration guide + skill to move from 2.x to 3.0"
     cta:
       text: Read the release announcement
-      url: "#"
+      url: "/blog/haystack-3-release"
     code:
-      filename: pipeline.py
+      filename: terminal
-      language: python
+      language: shell
       snippet: |
-        # Day 1: reveal locked until July 20, 3PM CET
-        # Access denied.
-Try again later.

-        launch_haystack_3()

-    locked_title: The curtain hasn't risen yet...
-    locked_teaser: Day 1 is warming up backstage.
-Pop back on July 20.
-Haystack 3.0 is almost ready.
+        pip install --upgrade haystack-ai

+        # Load the skill
+        # Start your favorite coding agent

+        /haystack-v2-to-v3 Migrate Haystack code to v3

   - day: 2
     date: 2026-07-21T15:00:00+02:00